-- Clinician medical: Salary limit up to 0.6 FTE Staff Specialist or Visiting Medical Officers. - Clinician non-medical: Salary limit up to 0.6 FTE as per Allied Health (including Pharmacist and radiographers) and Nursing awards.
+- Clinician medical: Salary limit up to 0.6 FTE Staff Specialist.
+A similar arrangement is also available for Visiting Medical Officers. - Clinician non-medical: Salary limit up to 0.6 FTE as per Allied Health (including Pharmacist and radiographers) and Nursing awards.